GlassNet: a multitask deep neural network for predicting many glass properties: Materials and methods

 After this initial search, 10 HP sets were selected for the next step, which was a 10-fold cross-validation.
 These 10 HP sets were manually selected from the best scoring sets (using multitask loss as the score), taking care to select \emph{sufficiently different} network architectures.
 The rationale is that the top positions of these experiments commonly consist of neural networks that are far too similar; therefore, manually selecting different architectures increases the diversity of architectures to be tested.
 After cross-validation, the selected HP set was the one with the lowest mean loss considering the 10 local test datasets.
 This selected architecture will be discussed in the results section, but the reader can already check its hyperparameters in the far right column of Table \ref{tab:search_space}.

 The NN obtained is a multilayer perceptron.
-However, the network that inspired this work (i-Melt) is a multi-headed feedforward NN.
-Fortunately, one can be easily converted from the other within the \texttt{pytorch} framework.
+One interesting characteristic of the network that inspired this work (i-Melt) is that it is a multi-headed feedforward NN: it has a shared multilayer perceptron and two different heads (a ``head'' here means a set of artificial neurons), one for property prediction and another for predicting Raman spectra.
+The specialized heads can leverage the overall training (shared neurons) and then focus on predicting its specific task (isolated neurons).
+This strategy may be interesting in this work as well.
+The main idea is that a shared network could learn the overall patterns of the glasses and each head could learn the specific characteristic of each property.
 This gives us the opportunity to test a secondary hypothesis of this work \textbf{H}\textsubscript{2}: for the induction of multitask predictive models of glass properties, multi-headed feedforward neural networks have a better performance than multilayer perceptrons.

 To test H\textsubscript{2}, we used a trained NN with the selected HP set and converted it into a multi-headed NN.
 We did so by replacing the last layer (output layer) with 85 new layers of 10 neurons each (ReLU activation function) in parallel, one layer for each property.
 These new layers are relatively small and highly specialized for the prediction of their respective property.